-What Can a Handyman Do in Bonita Springs, Florida?
+What Can a Handyman Do Without a License in Bonita Springs, Florida?

 In Bonita Springs (Lee County), most “handyman” work is allowed without holding a Florida state contractor license as long as you do not perform work reserved to licensed contractors (structural, roofing, major trades like electrical/plumbing/HVAC) and you comply with local permitting rules.
 Florida does not have a single statewide “handyman license,” but it does regulate construction contracting through the Florida DBPR/Construction Industry Licensing Board (CILB).
 Many small repair tasks are legal without a contractor license; however, advertising or contracting for regulated work without the proper state license can trigger significant penalties.